-The regulatory laws control the execution of the Laws of Finance, under reserve of subsequent auditing of the accounts of the Nation by the Chamber of Accounts of the Supreme Court.
+The regulatory laws control the execution of the Laws of Finance, under reserve of subsequent auditing of the accounts of the Nation by the Court of Accounts.

 The program laws establish the objectives of the economic and social action of the State.